wp-plugins/custom-content-type-manager/readme.txt

 If you are eager to see one of these features implemented in a future release, please share your feedback!

 * Internationalize the Post/Media browser.
 * Fix the limit on 7 records per page.
-CSS is whacky in the thickbox (?)
+CSS is whacky in the thickbox (?).
+No matter what's on my targeted page, it gets cropped by the thickbox to about 400px in height.
 * Improve UI (there are some monstrous forms in there... sorry!)
 * Add support for more custom field types: dates, times, months, radio buttons, states, countries.
 * Add "is required" checkbox and validation of custom fields.